With 'Pussyhats,' Liberals Get Their Own Version Of The Red Trucker Hat

 "Lots of things can be symbols," he said. "but relatively few things actually are.
 Being a symbol is an acquired status that gets established through use."

-The hats could simply become a memento for marchers, as opposed to something they continually wear.
-After all, Trump rallies gave supporters regular reasons to get together and don their hats, making the hats eventually easily recognizable.
-The pink hats very easily could never reach that point.
+The pussyhats could simply become a memento for marchers, as opposed to something they continually wear.
+After all, Trump rallies gave supporters regular reasons to get together and don their hats, eventually making the caps familiar to many Americans.
+The pink hats very easily might never reach that point.

 At least for now, the pussyhats and trucker hats fulfill the basic role of identifying tribes.
 Saturday afternoon, red-hatted families ate in restaurants alongside pink-hatted marchers.
 Without even talking, they knew exactly which team they were on.